Speakers have become commonplace in our day-to-day lives. Wherever there is electricity and electrical power, speakers can function (and often do).

 Some portable speakers can be powered via replaceable batteries.

-The Philips SBA1710 (link to compare prices on Amazon and Walmart) is an example of a portable speaker powered via replaceable batteries (2x AA).
+The Philips SBA1710 is an example of a portable speaker powered via replaceable batteries (2x AA).

 Powering Speakers Via Digital Cable

-Some computer speakers will have their internal amps powered via the digital connection that make with the computer.
+Some computer speakers will have their internal amps powered via the digital connection they make with the computer.

 With USB, for example, +5 VDC is carried on pin 1 and can be used to power the connected speakers.

-The Creative Labs Pebble USB (link to compare prices on Amazon and other online retailers) are computer speakers that get their power via USB.
+The Creative Labs Pebble USB are computer speakers that get their power via USB.
 They receive power from the same USB cable that sends the digital audio from the computer to the speakers.

 How do wireless Bluetooth speakers work?
 Bluetooth speakers receive their intended digital audio signals via the Bluetooth protocol (pulse-shift keying modulation on RF carrier waves between 2.400 to 2.485 GHz).
 The speaker's built-in components then convert the digital audio to an analog signal; crossover the signals if necessary; amplify the signal(s) and send them to the drivers to produce sound.